You'll find the answers to most of your questions here! If something is not yet answered, reach out to us on our Discord.

 - Supply mSOL to yield farming protocols

-- Trade your mSOL on CEXs and DEXs
+- Trade with your mSOL on CEXs and DEXs

 There are multiple ways to calculate the APY of a liquid staked token and they all have to rely on the projection of previous rewards over the next year.
 Nonetheless, Marinade tried its best to calculate and display the APY in the most honest and accurate way possible.